 Currently operating more than 200 schools and educational programmes, AKES provides quality pre-school, primary and secondary education services to students in Africa, Asia and the Middle East.
 The foundations of the present system were laid by Sir Sultan Mahomed Shah Aga Khan, III, who established over 200 schools during the first half of the 20th century, the first in 1905 in Mundra and Gwadar in South Asia, and in Zanzibar in East Africa.
 Today AKES schools and programmes benefit over 85,000 students.

 As an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in the developing world, the Aga Khan Fund for Economic Development (AKFED) often works in parts of the world that lack sufficient foreign direct investment.
-AKFED operates as a network of affiliates with more than 90 separate project companies employing over 47,000 people.
-It had revenues of US$4.3 billion in 2017, but because of its development ethos, it reinvests all profits in further development.
+AKFED operates as a network of affiliates with more than 90 separate project companies employing over 65,000 people.
+In 2019, it had revenues of US$3.8 billion.

 The Aga Khan Health Services (AKHS) is one of three agencies of the Aga Khan Development Network (AKDN) that support activities in health.
 The others are the Aga Khan Foundation (AKF) and the Aga Khan University (AKU).
 Together, the three agencies provide quality healthcare to five million people annually and work closely on planning, training and resource development.
 AKHS also works with the Aga Khan Education Services (AKES) and the Aga Khan Agency for Habitat (AKAH) on the integration of health issues into specific projects.